 We all know this one.
 When what we’re looking at is too dark, we find a way to make it brighter.
 Lighting design is all about making sure we have adequate light in our day-to-day lives, but our standards are calibrated around normal vision.

-It’s worth underlining here — our intuitive response is to reach for a light, not a magnifier.
+It’s worth underlining here — our intuitive (and correct) response is to reach for a light, not a magnifier.
+This will be an important lesson to keep in mind.

 When it’s too dark — we look for a way to make it brighter.

-Adjusting contrast is easy if we can manipulate the object and the background separately.
+Adjusting contrast is easy if we can manipulate the brightness of the object and the background separately.
 For instance, if we are trying to thread a needle using black thread, we can make it easier to see the thread by putting a white background behind it.
+And we might make life easier by choosing to sew with a thread colour that’s different to the cloth we’re sewing.
+If we’re taking a photo of a person with a bright background behind them, we would use a fill-in flash to make the person brighter.

-With print it’s not so easy, because the object is the dark print and the background is the light paper — they are part of the same physical object, so the contrast can’t be changed.
+With print it’s not so easy, because the object is the dark print and the background are part of the same physical object, so the contrast can’t be changed.

-When text is too pale — we do what we can with light and magnification, but sometimes the only thing that will make things bolder is a high-tech solution.
+When text is too pale — we do what we can with light, but nothing can truly make the text bolder.
+High-tech solutions replace the text with a bolder version.

 Something (or someone) is in the way

-We wouldn’t normally consider this a problem with our vision, but it will be very relevant later, so let’s consider it here.
+Again, we wouldn’t normally consider this a problem with our vision as such, but it will be very relevant later when we’re dealing with the issue of blind spots in the visual field, so let’s discuss it a little it here.

-But there are times when that simple solution doesn’t work.
-An example is one we’re all familiar with — when we accidentally look at the sun, or a someone takes a photo with a flash, and suddenly we have an afterimage in the way of what we’re looking at.
+But there are times when that simple solution won’t work — and this is when we can learn a lot.
+A common example is when we accidentally look at the sun, or when someone takes a photo with a flash and we were looking right at it.
+Suddenly we have an afterimage right in the middle of our vision, one that gets the way of whatever we’re looking at.

 Having to wait is frustrating.
 But now imagine what it would be like if that afterimage never disappeared.
-That will give you some insight into what macular field loss is like.
+That gives you some idea of what macular field loss is like.